Statement - The Journey

 In Plain Sight is the first body of work I created after discovering my families hidden African American ancestry and passing as white.
-The Journey is a collection of works about my thoughts on hybridity, racism, colorism and caste.
+The Journey is a collection of works about my thoughts on hybridity, racism, colorism, and caste.

 My family’s story of passing is that of a mixed-race marriage, which is unremarkable today, but we have seen recently in America that this can change.
-My grandfather was very light skinned Black man, and my grandmother was Canadian with Anglo and indigenous ancestry.
-They could not marry in America.
-My grandfather was sent by his employer, Frank J. Gould, to work in Europe.
-They married in London in 1910 and raised their family in France until they fled back to America during World War II.
+My grandfather was very light skinned Black man, and my grandmother was Canadian with Anglo and Indigenous ancestry.
+They could not marry in America because of the anti-miscegenation laws at that time.
+After Reconstruction and then Jim Crow, it was a perilous time for Black Americans.
+My grandfather was sent by his employer to Europe where he was developing properties.
+My grandmother soon followed.They married in London in 1910 and raised their family in France until they fled back to America during World War II.
 His marriage certificate was the first place that I saw he declared his race as white.

 While I will never know what it is like to be Black and experience the daily aggressions because of the color of my skin, I do know now how my Black ancestors were treated and how racism affected my family.
 We lost a great deal.
 Secrets are destructive.
 I am an ally and proud of my African American ancestry.
 I share my origin story with my children, so they are allies too.
 This is how we contribute to building a fair, free, equal, and just society.
 It is important for me as an artist to share my truth, to tell a story of my ancestry through my work to illustrate how interconnected we are.

 My hope is that this work upends the idea of colorism. encourages the viewer to look deeper and learn the truth about the history of racial relations in this country.
-I believe honesty and education about America's past is the key to a strong, peaceful, integrated and resilient future.
+I believe honesty and education about America's past is the key to a strong, integrated and resilient future.
 The Journey is the space where my sculptures examining issues of race, caste and equality, live.

 “Humanism is our common faith: the belief that we are all interconnected is the higher ground that we call the world to” Reverend John Morehouse, UU, Westport, CT